This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Sitting in my room at midnight, feeling happy but lonely at the same time.
 Missing my friends back home, particularly my bestie who is pregnant.
-I want to be there for her and feel her baby kick and give her a hug and tell her I’m proud of her, but for now that is only going to happen virtually.
+I’d really like to be there for her and feel her baby kick and give her a hug and tell her I’m proud of her, but for now, that is only going to happen virtually.

 I deal with my old friend, homesickness by surrounding myself with wonderful people who make me feel happy and loved.
 My friendship circle in Vancouver is the best I have ever had, and I feel fortunate to have met each member.
 Although my life here is grand and wonderful, I do allow myself to let it out and cry once in a while.
 Because home is home, and it is okay to miss it.
 Don’t ever feel bad for missing comfort when stepping out of your comfort zone.